hyperledger/iroha/docs/source/guides/hot-reload.md

 rm blocks/*
 ```

-The new genesis block will be automatically recommited upon container restart.
+The new genesis block will be automatically recommitted upon container restart.

 ## Use custom configuration files